-- This icon will only delete the one account.
+- This icon will only delete this one account.
 Here this would mean that Paige Hathaway is about to be deleted from the Health collection.

 - You can add a note to each influencer-account.
-It can help you to stay organized and add important information for your customers for example.
+It can help you to stay organized and add important information to your customers for example.